muhammadhananbaloch/Demographic-Data-Analyzer/README.md

 9. Identify the most popular occupation for those earning >50K in India.

 ### Development:
-- Implement the analysis in `demographic_data_analyzer.py`.
+- Implemented the analysis in `demographic_data_analyzer.py`.
-- Use `main.py` for testing your code during development.
+- Used `main.py` for testing my code during development.
-- Ensure all calculations and code replace the placeholder `None` values.
+- Ensured all calculations and code replaced the placeholder `None` values.

 ### Testing:
 - Unit tests are available in `test_module.py`.